redzisu/memo-py/README.md

 Simple Memo app using pyside6.
 - Create, edit, and delete notes.
 - Double-click to quickly copy the note.
-- Developed for practice purposes.
+- Developed for practicing PySide6.

 |**Default** | **Edit** |
 |---|---|